Materials-Consortia/OPTIMADE/optimade.rst

 All HTTP response status codes MUST conform to `RFC 7231: HTTP Semantics <http://tools.ietf.org/html/rfc7231>`__.
 The code registry is maintained by IANA and can be found `here <http://www.iana.org/assignments/http-status-codes>`__.

-See also the JSON API definitions of responses when `fetching <https://jsonapi.org/format/1.0/#fetching>`__ data, i.e., sending a HTTP GET request.
+See also the JSON API definitions of responses when `fetching <https://jsonapi.org/format/1.0/#fetching>`__ data, i.e., sending an HTTP GET request.

 **Important**: If a client receives an unexpected 404 error when making a query to a base URL, and is aware of the index meta-database that belongs to the database provider (as described in section `Index Meta-Database`_), the next course of action SHOULD be to fetch the resource objects under the :endpoint:`links` endpoint of the index meta-database and redirect the original query to the corresponding database ID that was originally queried, using the object's :field:`base_url` value.